By Daisy Luther

 All you need to do is stock up on rice or almonds.
 And let’s face it, what prepper doesn’t have rice?

-These recipes are from my book, The Pantry Primer: A Prepper’s Guide to Whole Food on a Half Price Budget.
+These recipes are from my book, Prepper’s Pantry.

 - 1 cup of cooked rice (brown or white)